kensanata/bitlbee-mastodon/src/websockets.md

 Current status:

-1. the home timeline is handled via websockets! 🎉
+1. all the timelines are handled via websockets; home, local and federated timelines work as expected

-2. there is a timeout every two minutes? 😔

-Next up:

-1. fix the timeouts

-1. take a look at `mastodon_chat_join` and replace all the streaming requests with websockets

-2. think about removing the streaming requests or about making it depend on an option
+2. joining a hashtag timeline and a list timeline doesn't work: every 5s you'll get a new topic setup message ("root TOPIC BitlBee
+   groupchat: "scotland".
+Please keep in mind that root-commands won't work here.
+Have fun!") and when you part, bitlbee crashes

+3. adding people to a list doesn't work

 ## Specification